xtreamsrl/interviews-front-end-assignment/README.md

 Hi!
 We're happy you opened this file, not everyone does!
 To let us know you did, paste a capybara picture in the How to Run section 😊
+These will be extra points for you!
 -->

-# Web & Mobile Interview Assignment
+# React Developer Interview Assignment

 ## Introduction

-This is the interview exercise for the Web & Mobile team of [xtream](https://www.linkedin.com/company/xtream-srl).
+This is an interview exercise for the Digital Products team of [xtream](https://www.linkedin.com/company/xtream-srl).
 In the following sections, you will find a number of challenges that we ask you to implement.
-You **DO NOT NECESSARILY need to complete 100% of them**, but rather only the ones you feel comfortable about or that interest you.
+You **DO NOT NECESSARILY need to complete 100% of them**: you can choose to complete as many as you want.

-:watch: We estimate it should take around 8 hours to solve the challenges, and we give you **1 week** to submit a solution, so that you can do it at your own pace.
+:watch: We give you **1 week** to submit a solution, so that you can do it at your own pace.
+We are aware that you might have other commitments, so we are not expecting you to work on this full-time.
+You will be evaluated based on the quality of your work, not on the time you spent on it.

 ### Deliverables

 Simply fork this repository and work on it as if you were working on a real-world project assigned to you.
-A week from now, we will checkout your work and evaluate it.
+A week from now, we will assess your work.

-:heavy_exclamation_mark:**Important**: At the end of this README, you will find a "How to run" section that is not written out.
-Please, write there instructions on how to run your code.
+:heavy_exclamation_mark: **Important**: At the end of this README, you will find a "How to run" section that is not written out.
+Please, write there instructions on how to run your code: we will use this section to evaluate your work.

 ### Evaluation

 Your work will be assessed according to several criteria.
 As an example, these include:

 * Code quality
 * Design Patterns
 * Project Structure
 * Work quality (commits, branches, workflow, tests, ...)
 * Provided Documentation

+#### A Friendly Reminder:

+We’re all about embracing the latest in AI, including GPT and similar technologies.
+They’re great tools that can provide a helping hand, whether it’s for generating ideas, debugging, or refining solutions.
+However, for this coding challenge, we’re really keen to see your personal touch.
+We're interested in your thought process, decision-making, and the solutions you come up with.

+Remember, while using AI tools can be incredibly helpful, the essence of this task is to showcase your skills and creativity.
+Plus, be prepared to dive into the details of your code during the technical interview.
+Understanding the ' why' and 'how' behind your decisions is crucial, as it reflects your ability to critically engage with the technology you're using.

+So, feel free to lean on AI for support, but ensure your work remains distinctly yours.
+We're looking for a blend of technical savvy and individual flair.
+Dive in, get creative, and let’s see what you can create.
+Excited to see your work.
+Happy coding! 🚀💼👩‍💻

 ### Let's get started
-We designed **three sections**:
-1. Frontend
-2. Backend
-3. Mobile

-For each of these sections, we will identify a number of challenges and order them based on complexity.
-Each section will provide information regarding which challenges **can** be skipped.

-Of course, it'd be great if you could complete all sections!
-However, we do understand that some topics might be  unfamiliar for you (such as developing a mobile app, for example).
-Therefore, pick any number of sections and try to complete their challenges.
+We do understand that some topics might be unfamiliar for you.
+Therefore, pick any number of challenges and try to complete them.

-:heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad or the requirements are not fully elicited. **This is done on purpose**: we want to give you freedom to take your own choices and to put as fewer constraints as possible on your work.
-As an example, we do not ask any requirements with respect to the UI, so feel free to choose any style you enjoy.
+:heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad, or the requirements are not fully elicited. **This is done on purpose**: we want to give you the freedom to make your own choices and to put as fewer constraints as possible on your work.
+We appreciate if you could record any decisions, assumptions and doubts, together with any questions that you will ask in a real-world scenario.
+If you want to choose our stack instead, we generally work with TypeScript and React.

-## Problem Domain
-[JSONPlaceholder](https://jsonplaceholder.typicode.com/) is a website that provides you with REST API endpoints for testing and developing your applications.
-We will be working with the */posts* resource provided by JSONPlaceholder.

 ---

-### Section 1) Frontend

-:heavy_exclamation_mark: The requirements below are technologically agnostic, and you can choose to work with what you feel more comfortable with.
-For example, you may choose [React](https://it.reactjs.org/), [Angular](https://angular.io/) or plain JavaScript as well.

-#### Challenge #1.1
-Build a web page that renders the posts on the screen

-#### Challenge #1.2
-Allow the user to perform CRUD operations

-#### Challenge #1.3
-Redesign, if necessary, the rendering and retrieval of the list considering to support a hugely larger number of posts (~thousands of rows).

-#### Challenge #1.4
-Support mobile portrait layout

-#### Challenge #1.5
-Use the /comments resources provided by JSONPlaceholder to render the comments of a post below it on click with some kind of animation

----
-### Section 2) Backend

-##### Introduction
-In the previous section (**Frontend**) you reached out to the JSONPlaceholder API to perform CRUD operations on the posts.
-Now, we ask you to **replace JSONPlaceholder with your custom backend**.

-:heavy_exclamation_mark: In this section, the two challenges are **not** mutually exclusive.
-That is, you can complete both of them, or just choose to implement one of them.

-#### Challenge #2.1
-Implement your own backed using a language and libraries of your choice.
-The only requirement is that the backend needs to support CRUD operations and can seamlessy replace the JSONPlaceholder API in the challenges of Section 1).
+### Problem Domain

+Your task is to build a web application for RecipeBook, a community-driven recipe sharing platform.
+Users can browse recipes, add new recipes, and leave comments and ratings.
+The application should allow users to search for recipes by ingredients or cuisine and filter results based on dietary preferences.
+Do no consider authentication and authorization.

+If you need some inspiration, you can take a look at [UI example folder](./ui-examples), where you can find some generated screenshots of the application.
+Consider them as a starting point of a more complex application with respect to the one that you have to build, but feel free to design your own UI.

+Inside the [server](./server) directory there is a simple server that you can use to fetch the data.
+We suggest you to read the instruction to setup it in the [server README](./server/README.md), you should find all the api endpoints that you need to complete the challenges.

-#### Challenge #2.2
+#### Challenge #1: Recipe List
-The requirements for this challenge are the exact same requirements of the previous challenge (#2.1), but we ask you to fullfil these requirements using the [Firebase](https://firebase.google.com/) services provided by Google.

----
-### Section 3) Mobile
+Create the first RecipeBook page: the recipe list!
+Each recipe have a name, a photo, a list of ingredients and many more details that you can find in the data model.
+Consider to avoid to show all the recipes at once to reduce the browser load.

-#### Challenge #3
+#### Challenge #2: Search and Filter
-The requirements for this challenge are the exact same requirements of the Frontend challenges, but we ask you to fullfil these requirements through a mobile application.
-For example, you may choose [React Native](https://reactnative.dev/), [Flutter](https://flutter.dev/) or any other technology you feel comfortable developing mobile apps with.

----
+Add a search bar and a list of filters based on cuisine, difficulty and dietary preferences (e.g., vegetarian, gluten-free).

+### Challenge #3: Add a Recipe

+Design a form that allows users to add new recipes by providing details such as the recipe name, ingredients, instructions, cuisine type, and dietary preference and an image.

+### Challenge #4: Recipe Details and Comments
+Develop a recipe details page where users can view the full recipe, including ingredients, instructions, and user comments.
+Enable users to add comments and rate the recipe, displaying the average rating and updating the list of comments.

-# How to run
+## How to run

 ...